-‘The Ivy Green’ by Charles Dickens is a three-stanza poem that is divided into sets of ten lines.
+‘The Ivy Green’ by Charles Dickens is a three-stanza poem consisting of sets of ten lines.
 Each of these stanzas follows a consistent rhyme scheme of, ababcdcdee, changing relative to the poet’s chosen endings.

 The poem begins with the speaker describing the worlds that ivy enjoys the most.
-It thrives in places that have been left in disrepair and that mankind no longer has any interest in.
+It thrives in places left in disrepair and mankind no longer has any interest in it.
 It twines itself around “crumbled” and decaying walls, and makes meals from the “dust that years have made.”

-He continues on to intricately personify the ways in which ivy moves and consumes what’s in its path.
+He continues to intricately personify how ivy moves and consumes what’s in its path.
 It slithers and slides like a snake while ruthlessly taking everything that it wants.

-In the final stanza, the speaker explains how after humankind is gone, and all the works of the world abandoned, ivy will still be there.
+In the final stanza, the speaker explains how after humankind passes away, and all the works of the world abandoned, ivy will still be there.
 It will never fade or die off as there is always something for it to consume.

 Analysis of The Ivy Green

 Oh, a dainty plant is the Ivy green,